Store Hours

 What number planting zone am I in?

-Check the USDA zone map, as planting zones have shifted over the years.
-Zones with higher numbers can plant earlier in the year.
-Increase your odds of successful gardening by choosing plants that are meant for your zone.
+Check the USDA planting zone map, as planting zones have shifted over the years.
+Planting zones with higher numbers can plant earlier in the year.
+Choose plants that are meant for your zone and increase your odds of gardening success.

-Can I just put seeds in the ground?
+Can I plant seeds directly in the ground?

-Do I have to harden off my seedlings before planting them outside?
+Should I harden off my seedlings before planting them outside?

-Yes, if you raised plants indoors from seeds, harden them before you transplant them.
-Hardening allows your seedlings to adjust to outdoor life, spring rains, and temperature swings, making them more resilient against cold snaps.
+Yes, if you raised plants indoors from seeds in your own plant nursery, harden them before you transplant them.
+Hardening is the process of getting them used to the great outdoors.
 It slows their growth until they're strong and ready to take off during a spring warm front.
+Hardening also makes your plants more resilient to a sudden cold snap.

 Plant Hardiness Zones Explained

-The first thing to know when planting spring flowers, vegetables, and other seeds is your planting zone.
-Every location in the U.S. and its territories is sorted by climate.
-Find your zone on the USDA zone map and learn when to plant seeds.
+The first thing you should know when planting spring flowers, vegetables, and other seeds is your planting zone.
+Every location in the U.S. and its territories is sorted into blocks by climate.
+Find your zone on the USDA planting zone map and learn when to plant seeds.

 Gardening in Your Growing Zone

 This region ranges from 7–9, with higher elevations in Zones 5 and 6.
-You’ll find fertile land in some places, desert and mountains with harsher conditions elsewhere.
+You'll find fertile land in some places, but deserts and mountains with harsher conditions elsewhere.
 What you can grow and when will vary considerably depending on where you live.
-In Zones 5 and 6, the outdoor growing season doesn’t begin here until mid-March or even April, although you can start some veggies by seed halfway through February.
-Warmer Zones 7–9 can plant earlier, but if you’re in the desert, you’ll likely want to investigate indoor gardening in a porch or sunroom.
+In Zones 5 and 6, the outdoor growing season doesn't begin here until mid-March or even April, although you can start some veggies by seed halfway through February.
+Warmer Zones 7–9 can plant earlier, but if you're in the desert, you'll likely want to investigate indoor gardening in an enclosed porch or sunroom.

 Plant Seeds Outside With Direct Sow

 Planting seeds with the direct sow method, right into the soil, is another option.
-It doesn't give you as much organized planning in terms of reliability and spacing compared to indoor starts.
-However, if you like to go with the flow, follow the instructions on your seed packet and try it.
+It doesn't give you as much organized planning in terms of space and reliability as starting indoors.
+However, if you like to go with the flow, follow the instructions on your seed package and try it out.

 Start Seeds Indoors

-If you're eager to get growing or would like more control in the care and feeding of seedlings, start your seeds indoors instead.
+If you'd like more control over your seedlings' journey or you're eager to get growing, start your seeds indoors in your own seedling garden.
 In general, you can plant seeds indoors about a month before you can do it outside.
 Like direct sow, you push the seeds into the soil as directed on the seed packet, but that's where the similarities end.

-You're responsible for giving them quality substitutes for rain and sun.
-Keep your seeds warm with heat mats and grow lights, water them carefully with a spray bottle or watering can, then thin them as they germinate in groups of three.
+You're responsible for giving them quality substitutes for sun and rain.
+Keep your seeds warm with heat mats and grow lights, water them carefully with a mister or watering can, then thin them as they germinate in groups of three.
 Give them a boost with a gently blowing fan as they lengthen into sprouts if you'd like.
 Harden them off to get them used to outdoor conditions, then transplant them into your garden when they're big enough.

 Transplant Young Plants Into Their New Homes